Musixal/Backhaul/README.md

     ```toml
     [server]# Local, IRAN
     bind_addr = "0.0.0.0:3080"    # Address and port for the server to listen on (mandatory).
-    transport = "tcp"             # Protocol to use ("tcp", "tcpmux", or "ws", mandatory).
+    transport = "tcp"             # Protocol to use ("tcp", "tcpmux", "ws", "wss", "wsmux", "wssmux". mandatory).
     token = "your_token"          # Authentication token for secure communication (optional).
     keepalive_period = 20         # Interval in seconds to send keep-alive packets.(optional, default: 20 seconds)
     nodelay = false               # Enable TCP_NODELAY (optional, default: false).
     channel_size = 2048           # Tunnel channel size.
 Excess connections are discarded.
-Only for tcp and ws mode (optional, default: 2048).
+Only for tcp and ws/wss mode (optional, default: 2048).
     connection_pool = 8           # Number of pre-established connections.
-Only for tcp and ws mode (optional, default: 8).
+Only for tcp and ws/wss mode (optional, default: 8).
     log_level = "info"            # Log level ("panic", "fatal", "error", "warn", "info", "debug", "trace", optional, default: "info").
     heartbeat = 20                # In seconds.
 Ping interval for tunnel stability.
 Min: 1s.
-Not used in TcpMux.
+Only for tcp and ws/wss mode.
 (Optional, default: 20s)
-    mux_session = 1               # Number of mux sessions for tcpmux. (optional, default: 1).
+    mux_session = 1               # Number of mux sessions for tcpmux/wsmux/wssmux. (optional, default: 1).
-    mux_version = 1               # TCPMux protocol version (1 or 2).
+    mux_version = 1               # SMUX protocol version (1 or 2).
 Version 2 may have extra features. (optional)
     mux_framesize = 32768         # 32 KB.
 The maximum size of a frame that can be sent over a connection. (optional)
     mux_recievebuffer = 4194304   # 4 MB.
 The maximum buffer size for incoming data per connection. (optional)
     mux_streambuffer = 65536      # 256 KB.
 The maximum buffer size per individual stream within a connection. (optional)
     sniffer = false               # Enable or disable network sniffing for monitoring data. (optional, default false)
     web_port = 2060               # Port number for the web interface or monitoring interface. (optional, default 2060).
-    sniffer_log = "/root/backhaul.json" # Filename used to store network traffic and usage data logs. (optional, default backhaul.json)
+    sniffer_log ="/root/log.json" # Filename used to store network traffic and usage data logs. (optional, default backhaul.json)
-    tls_cert = "/root/server.crt" # Path to the TLS certificate file for wss. (mandatory).
+    tls_cert = "/root/server.crt" # Path to the TLS certificate file for wss/wssmux. (mandatory).
-    tls_key = "/root/server.key"  # Path to the TLS private key file for wss.(mandatory).
+    tls_key = "/root/server.key"  # Path to the TLS private key file for wss/wssmux. (mandatory).

     ports = [ # Local to remote port mapping in this format LocalPort=RemotePort (mandatory).
         "4000=5201", # Bind to all local ip addresses.